Mutuba/rails_url_shortener_app/README.md

 `gem install rails -v '~> 7'`

-* Installation To get up and running with the project locally, follow the following steps.
+*To get up and running with the project locally, follow the following steps.

 * Clone the app